-That’s the fine line that adherents of a new financial movement known as “FIRE” have to navigate everyday!
+That’s the fine line that followers of a new financial movement known as “FIRE” have to navigate every day.

-For those uninitiated in the FIRE lifestyle, it’s an acronym that stands for “Financial Independence, Retire Early.”
+For those who are unfamiliar with the FIRE lifestyle, it’s an acronym that stands for “Financial Independence, Retire Early.”

 According to a recent profile in The New York Times, the FIRE lifestyle has become synonymous with short-term sacrifice in order to have more money to save and invest.
 The long-term goal is to be able to call your own shots and quit working after about 10 or so years of hard work and hard saving.

 It’s not uncommon for FIRE adherents to call it quits in their 30s or early 40s, at a time when most people are pouring more and more resources and time into their careers.

 Some hallmarks of the FIRE way of life include having an aversion to lifestyle creep, turning your back on the latest and greatest pricey tech gadgets, and avoiding racking up debt to keep up with the Joneses at all costs.

 In other words, FIRE is all cash and no flash!

 Living a FIRE kind of lifestyle isn’t for everybody.
 Money expert Clark Howard did it long before it was fashionable.

 As a young person, Clark lived on every other paycheck and was able to retire when he was 31 after selling a chain of travel agencies he’d started.

 Of course, the lifestyle of an extreme saver simply can’t be adopted by most people.
 That’s because too many of us are too burdened by past financial choices like credit card debt and student loans.